Sanmi Odelusi

-Oluwasanmi Babafemi Oluwaseu Odelusi (born 11 June 1993) is an English professional footballer who plays as a winger for Hayes & Yeading United.
+Oluwasanmi Babafemi Oluwaseu Odelusi (born 11 June 1993) is an English former professional footballer who played as a winger.

+He began his professional career in 2012 at Bolton Wanderers, where he made six appearances in the Championship.
+He also played in League One and League Two for seven other clubs, prior to dropping into non-league football in 2018.

 Club career

 Bolton Wanderers

 Growing up in Dagenham, England, Odelusi grew up playing football as a sport to enjoy.
 Odelusi joined Bolton Wanderers in 2009 after having also spent time in the Queens Park Rangers and Reading youth set-ups.
 It was at Bolton Wanderers when the club's Development Coach Jamie Fullarton helped Odelusi switch position from a striker to a winger.

 He spent three years in the reserves but in the 2011–12 season Odelusi scored four goals in 16 league games and was rewarded with one-year deal in July 2012.
 Upon signing a new contract with the club, Odelusi was given number thirty-eight shirt for the club.

 Odelusi was on the bench for the matches against Blackburn Rovers which Bolton won 1–0, the home match against Brighton & Hove Albion and the 1–0 loss against Ipswich Town before eventually making his debut in a 3–2 away loss against Charlton Athletic when he came on for Darren Pratley in the 82nd minute.
 Odelusi made his first start on 6 August against Shrewsbury Town in the League Cup and scored twice in a 3–1 win.
 Following his first team appearance, Odelusi signed a new contract with the club, keeping him until 2016.
 Odelusi made two more appearances later in the 2013–14 season, providing two assists in separate matches against Bournemouth and Reading.